jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 ### Use a dedicated microphone or headset with mic for talking through your computer

-I almost alway use a cheap headset with boom mic for talking to poeple through my computer.
+I almost always use a cheap headset with boom mic for talking to people through my computer.
 It is much better than using the built-in mic and speakers on your computer or monitor.

 ## End